-- the Board shall be advised on any action to be taken in respect of such variances. - 6.3.2 The Director of Finance will devise and maintain systems of financial management performance reporting and budgetary control.
-These will include: - Regular financial reports, for revenue and capital, to the Board in a form approved by the Board containing sufficient information for the Board to: - Understand the current and forecast financial position - Evaluate risks and opportunities - Use insight to make informed decisions - Be consistent with other Board reports, as a minimum the reports will cover: - Current and forecast year end position on statutory financial duties - Actual income and expenditure to date compared to budget and showing trends and run rates - Forecast year end positions - A statement of assets and liabilities, including analysis of cash flow and movements in working capital. - Explanations of material variances from plan - Capital expenditure and projected outturn against plan - Investigations and reporting of variances from financial, activity and workforce budgets. - Details of corrective actions being taken, as advised by the relevant budget holder and the Chief Executive's and/or Director of Finance's view of whether such actions are sufficient to correct the situation; - Statement of performance against savings targets - Key workforce and other cost drivers - Income and expenditure run rates, historic trends, extrapolation and explanations - Clear assessment of risks and opportunities - Provide a rounded and holistic view of financial and wider organisational performance. - b) The issue of regular, timely, accurate and comprehensible advice and financial reports to each delegated budget holder, covering the areas for which they are responsible; - c) An accountability and escalation framework to be established for the organisation to formally address material budget variances
+- 6.3.1 The Director of Finance shall monitor financial performance against budget and plans and report the current and forecast position on a monthly basis and at every Board meeting.
+Any significant variances should be reported to HEIW Board as soon as they come to light and the Board shall be advised on any action to be taken in respect of such variances. - 6.3.2 The Director of Finance will devise and maintain systems of financial management performance reporting and budgetary control.
+These will include: - Regular financial reports, for revenue and capital, to the Board in a form approved by the Board containing sufficient information for the Board to: - Understand the current and forecast financial position; - Evaluate risks and opportunities; - Use insight to make informed decisions; - Be consistent with other Board reports, which as a minimum will cover: - Current and forecast year end position on statutory financial duties; - ii.
+Actual income and expenditure to date compared to budget and showing trends and run rates; - iii.
+Forecast year end positions; - iv.
+A statement of assets and liabilities, including analysis of cash flow and movements in working capital; - v.
+Explanations of material variances from plan; - vi.
+Capital expenditure and projected outturn against plan; - vii.
+Investigations and reporting of variances from financial, activity and workforce budgets; - viii.
+Details of corrective actions being taken, as advised by the relevant budget holder and the Chief Executive's and/or Director of Finance's view of whether such actions are sufficient to correct the situation; - ix.
+Statement of performance against savings targets - x.
+Key workforce and other cost drivers; - xi.
+Income and expenditure run rates, historic trends, extrapolation and explanations; and - xii.
+Clear assessment of risks and opportunities; and - Provide a rounded and holistic view of financial and wider organisational performance.